This post contains sponsored and/or affilaite links. Read my disclosure for more info.

 Here are just a few tips for returning to school as an adult.

-a) how you’re going to pay for your course
+- How are you going to pay for your courses?

-b) how you’re going to continue to pay your current bills (e.g. car insurance, mortgage…)
+- How are you going to continue to pay your current bills and expenses?

-Most mature students pay for their course fees by taking out a loan.
-The same finance schemes are available for older students as they are for young students.
+Most mature students pay for their course fees by taking out a loan, just as young students do.
 You

 When it comes to continuing to pay the bills, you may need to consider working as you study.
 You may be able to reduce your hours to make things more manageable.